IDM in a cluster

 This chapter describes the changes required to configure multiple IDM instances in a single cluster.
 It does not include instructions on configuring the various third-party load balancing options.

 A clustered deployment relies on system heartbeats to assess the cluster state.
 For the heartbeat mechanism to work, you must synchronize the system clocks of all the machines in the cluster using a time synchronization service that runs regularly.
 The system clocks must be within one second of each other.
-For information on how you can achieve this using the Network Time Protocol (NTP) daemon, see the NTP RFC.
+For information on how you can achieve this using the Network Time Protocol (NTP) daemon, refer to the NTP RFC.

 Note that VM guests do not necessarily keep the same time as the host.
 You should therefore run a time synchronization service such as NTP on every VM.